MyersResearchGroup/myersresearchgroup.github.io/content/authors/Dhanashree-Kulkarni/_index.md

 - Masters Alumni
 - LEMA
 - Asynchronous Verification

+#any user groups to display on the page
+display_groups:
+- LEMA Tool
+- Asynchronous Verification Area
 ---

 Dhanashree worked on  creating Labeled Petri Net(LPN) models of mixed signal circuits using LEMA, an in-house formal verification tool developed for analog and mixed-signal circuits.
 Dhanashree worked on developing a new property specification language and creating a property language translator that translates temporal properties to LPN format.
 Dhanashree at present works  as an Analog Engineer with a non-volatile memory design group at Intel technologies.